percona/percona-server/doc/source/myrocks/variables.rst

 until there is less than 10 bits of free space remaining.

 Allowed range is from ``1`` to ``2147483647``.

+.. variable:: rocksdb_bulk_load_allow_sk

+  :version 5.7.23-23: Implemented
+  :cli: ``--rocksdb-bulk-load-allow-sk``
+  :dyn: Yes
+  :scope: Global, Session
+  :vartype: Boolean
+  :default: ``OFF``

+Enabling this variable allows secondary keys to be added using the bulk loading feature.
+This variable can be toggled only when bulk load is disabled, i.e. when :variable:`rocksdb_bulk_load` is ``OFF``.

 .. variable:: rocksdb_bulk_load_allow_unsorted